matt-d/Blogging-with-N8N/blog_planning_and_orchestration.md

 - Keep all metadata throughout workflow

 ### Failure Recovery:
-- If SEO Optimizer doesn't receive data: Re-send with explicit field mapping
+- If SEO Optimizer Agent doesn't receive data: Re-send with explicit field mapping
-- If Content Editor doesn't receive SEO data: Re-send with explicit field mapping
+- If Blog Content Editor Agent doesn't receive SEO data: Re-send with explicit field mapping
 - If any agent fails: Request clarification from user and retry
 - Log all inter-agent communications for troubleshooting